graemediack/erddap_config/README.md

+# ARCHIVED
+ERDDAP has moved on and this repository is redundant.
+See https://github.com/ERDDAP/erddap for the latest and greatest new versions of ERDDAP and how to set one up for yourself!

 # ERDDAP
 ERDDAP is a data server that gives you a simple, consistent way to download subsets of gridded and tabular scientific datasets in common file formats and make graphs and maps. https://coastwatch.pfeg.noaa.gov/erddap/index.html